MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 The following table provides a list of required firewall URLs.
 Make sure to include these URLs to your allowlist.

 > [!NOTE]
 > The Azure Stack HCI firewall rules are the minimum endpoints required for HciSvc connectivity, and don't contain wildcards.
-However, the following table currently contains wildcard URLs, which may be updated into precise endpoints in the future.
+However, the following table currently contains wildcard URLs, which might be updated into precise endpoints in the future.

 [!INCLUDE [Required URLs table](../../includes/hci-required-urls-table.md)]